ameliabedelia/fi_fsu/content/home/welcome.md

 <br>

-We study how environmental fungi cause human disease and acquire drug resistance.
+We study how fungi cause human disease and acquire drug resistance.

 <br>